Click on the pictures to make them bigger.

 |Hold two boards together against the edge of the table and

-will be straight and aligned correctly.
+the pins will be straight and aligned correctly.

 Remove the adapter board.

 Solder the second 40p round pin IC socket in place on the NESRGB board.